 Ballast Water Management: Discharge Prohibitions

-(1) Discharge of ballast water containing oil or hazardous material into waters of the state is prohibited.
+(1) Vessels may not discharge ballast water containing oil or hazardous material into waters of the state.

-(2) Vessels carrying ballast water into waters of the state must not discharge ballast water unless:
+(2) Vessels may not discharge ballast water into waters of the state unless:

-(a) The vessel discharges ballast water only at the same location where the ballast water originated, provided that the master, operator or person in charge of the vessel can demonstrate that the ballast water to be discharged was not mixed with ballast water or sediment from an area other than mid-ocean waters.
+(a) The vessel discharges ballast water only at the same location where the ballast water originated, provided that the master, operator or person in charge of the vessel can demonstrate compliance with section (3) of this rule or that the ballast water to be discharged was not mixed with ballast water or sediment from an area other than open sea waters.
 For purposes of this subsection, “same location” means an area within one nautical mile of the berth or within the recognized breakwater of an Oregon port or place, at which the ballast water to be discharged was loaded;

-(b) The owner or operator of the vessel conducted proper ballast water exchange management practices before entering waters of the state, such that:
+(b) The owner or operator of the vessel conducted proper ballast water exchange management practices before entering waters of the state, as follows:

-(A) An open sea exchange was conducted for ballast tanks containing water sourced outside the Exclusive Economic Zone; or
+(A) The vessel conducted an open sea exchange for ballast tanks containing water sourced outside the Exclusive Economic Zone; or

-(B) A coastal ocean exchange was conducted for ballast tanks containing water sourced from a port within the North American Pacific Coast Region;
+(B) The vessel conducted a coastal ocean exchange for ballast tanks containing water sourced from a port within the Pacific Coast Region of North America;

-(c) The ballast water was solely obtained from mid-ocean waters that are no less than 200 nautical miles from any shore and where water depth exceeds 2,000 meters;
+(c) The vessel obtained the ballast water solely from open sea waters that are no less than 200 nautical miles from any shore and where water depth exceeds 2,000 meters;

-(d) The ballast water originated solely from the common waters zone, as defined by OAR 340-143-0005(5);
+(d) The ballast water originated solely from the common waters zone, as defined by OAR 340-143-0005(4);